Yellow. The History of Color

 9.99 €

-The new book is dedicated to yellow, which is rarely present in the everyday life of modern Europe and is poorly represented in official symbols.
+The new book is dedicated to the color yellow, which is little present in everyday life in modern Europe and is poorly represented in official symbols.
 However, this was not always the case.
-People of the past saw it as a sacred color - the color of light, warmth, wealth, and prosperity.
-The Greeks and Romans gave it a special place in religious rites, and the Celts and Germans associated it with wealth and immortality.
+People of the past viewed it as a sacred color—the color of light, warmth, wealth, and prosperity.
+The Greeks and Romans gave it a special place in religious rites, while the Celts and Germans associated it with wealth and immortality.

-The status of yellow was lowered in the Middle Ages.
-On the one hand, it became the color of bitter bile and demonic sulfur - a sign of lies, stinginess, sometimes even illness and madness.
-At the same time, there is also good yellow: gold, honey and ripe ears of corn - a sign of power, joy, abundance.
-The book is dedicated to these and other semantic metamorphoses of yellow.
-Michel Pastoureau is a medievalist historian, professor at the Ecole Practique des Hautes Etudes in Paris.
+Yellow's status declined in the Middle Ages.
+On the one hand, it became the color of bitter bile and demonic sulfur—a sign of deceit, avarice, and sometimes even illness and madness.
+At the same time, yellow also has its positive qualities: gold, honey, and ripe ears of grain—a sign of power, joy, and abundance.
+This book explores these and other semantic metamorphoses of yellow.
+Michel Pastoureau is a medieval historian and professor at the École Practique des Hautes Études in Paris.

-The new book is dedicated to yellow, which is rarely present in the everyday life of modern Europe and is poorly represented in official symbols.
+The new book is dedicated to the color yellow, which is little present in everyday life in modern Europe and is poorly represented in official symbols.
 However, this was not always the case.
-People of the past saw it as a sacred color - the color of light, warmth, wealth, and prosperity.
-The Greeks and Romans gave it a special place in religious rites, and the Celts and Germans associated it with wealth and immortality.
+People of the past viewed it as a sacred color—the color of light, warmth, wealth, and prosperity.
+The Greeks and Romans gave it a special place in religious rites, while the Celts and Germans associated it with wealth and immortality.

-The status of yellow was lowered in the Middle Ages.
-On the one hand, it became the color of bitter bile and demonic sulfur - a sign of lies, stinginess, sometimes even illness and madness.
-At the same time, there is also good yellow: gold, honey and ripe ears of corn - a sign of power, joy, abundance.
-The book is dedicated to these and other semantic metamorphoses of yellow.
-Michel Pastoureau is a medievalist historian, professor at the Ecole Practique des Hautes Etudes in Paris.
+Yellow's status declined in the Middle Ages.
+On the one hand, it became the color of bitter bile and demonic sulfur—a sign of deceit, avarice, and sometimes even illness and madness.
+At the same time, yellow also has its positive qualities: gold, honey, and ripe ears of grain—a sign of power, joy, and abundance.
+This book explores these and other semantic metamorphoses of yellow.
+Michel Pastoureau is a medieval historian and professor at the École Practique des Hautes Études in Paris.

 See also: